target/cloudpunch/docs/configuration.md

 The following options are given on the command-line when using cloudpunch

 - `workload` - The type of workload to run.
-Can be run, cleanup, post, master, or slave.
+Can be run, cleanup, post, or worker.
 These are covered below

 - `-h, --help` - Show the help message and exit